Kronecker-structured Sparse Vector Recovery with Application to IRS-MIMO Channel Estimation: Introduction

-where $\bm H_i \in \mathbb{C}^{M_i \times N_i}$ with $\prod_{i=1}^I M_i = \bar{M}$ and $\prod_{i=1}^I N_i = \bar{N}$.
-Similarly, the support of $\bm x$ can be expressed as the Kronecker product of $I$ support vectors of sizes $N_1,N_2,\ldots,N_I$.
-Here, the goal is to estimate $\bm x$ given the Kronecker-structured dictionary $\bm H$ and noisy measurement $\bm y$.
-The linear inversion problem~\eqref{eq.problem_basic} with Kronecker-structured dictionary~\eqref{eq.separable_dict} was widely discussed in literature \cite{araujo2019tensor,chang2021sparse,xu2022sparse,he2022structure,zhao2019exploiting,yang2015compressive,caiafa2012block,caiafa2013computing,duarte2010kronecker,duarte2011kronecker,caiafa2013multidimensional}.
-A counterpart of the orthogonal matching pursuit (OMP), called Kronecker-OMP, matches the signal with the columns of different $\bm H_i$ simultaneously~\cite{caiafa2012block}.
-However, this approach has low accuracy and requires hand-tuning of the stopping criterion.
-The problem~\eqref{eq.problem_basic} was also cast under the sparse Bayesian learning (SBL) framework in the previous studies, leading to a family of algorithms called Kronecker SBL (KroSBL)~\cite{chang2021sparse,xu2022sparse,he2023bayesian,he2022structure}.
-SBL assumes a parameterized sparse-promoting prior distribution on $\bm x$, which can be flexibly manipulated to incorporate prior structural knowledge.
-These algorithms impose a zero mean fictitious Gaussian prior on $\bm x$ to promote sparsity and exploit the Kronecker structure in $\bm x$ by using the variance of $\bm x$ as a Kronecker product of unknown hyperparameter vectors.
-This approach improved the recovery accuracy compared to Kronecker-OMP at the cost of higher computational complexity.
+The linear inversion problem~\eqref{eq.problem_basic} with Kronecker-structured dictionary~\eqref{eq.separable_dict} has been widely discussed \cite{chang2021sparse,xu2022sparse,he2022structure,zhao2019exploiting,caiafa2013computing,duarte2011kronecker}.
+One method is based on the orthogonal matching pursuit (OMP), which has low complexity but requires hand-tuning of the stopping criterion.
+Another approach employs the sparse Bayesian learning (SBL) framework called Kronecker SBL (KroSBL)~\cite{chang2021sparse,xu2022sparse,he2023bayesian,he2022structure}.
+KroSBL assumes a sparse-promoting prior on $\bm x$ to impose the Kronecker-structured support.
+It improves the recovery accuracy but at the cost of higher computational complexity.

-Furthermore, in applications like the intelligent reflecting surfaces (IRS)-aided wireless communication system, BEM can lead to a Kronecker-structured sparse vector, i.e., along with the support, the nonzero entries of $\bm x$ are also Kronecker-structured~\cite{he2022structure}.
-For example, in the IRS channel estimation problem, BEM utilizes this angular sparsity by sampling pre-defined spatial angle grids for the angle-of-departure (AoD), angle-of-arrival (AoA), and the difference between the AoA and AoD and constituting the overcomplete dictionary with steering vectors of different combinations of the grid points.
-Then, different combinations of AoDs and AoAs result in the Kronecker-structured dictionary and sparse coefficients.
+Further, in applications like intelligent reflecting surface (IRS)-aided wireless channel estimation, BEM can lead to a Kronecker-structured sparse $\bm x$, i.e., along with the support, the entries of $\bm x$ are also Kronecker-structured.
+For example, in IRS channel estimation~\cite{he2022structure,he2023bayesian}, BEM utilizes this angular sparsity by sampling pre-defined spatial angle grids for the angle-of-departure (AoD), angle-of-arrival (AoA), and the difference between the AoA and AoD.
+It constitutes an overcomplete dictionary with steering vectors of different combinations of the grid points.
+Then, the different combinations of AoDs and AoAs result in a Kronecker-structured dictionary and sparse coefficients.
 Mathematically, the channel estimation takes the form of \eqref{eq.problem_basic} and \eqref{eq.separable_dict}, and the sparse channel vector is given by